Daniel Turner (naval officer)

-Daniel Turner (1794? probably Richmond, Staten Island – 4 February 1850) was an officer in the United States Navy.
+Daniel Turner (1794? probably Richmond, New York – 4 February 1850) was an officer in the United States Navy.

 Naval career

 Turner was appointed a midshipman in the Navy on 1 January 1808.
 Following brief duty at the New York Naval Station, he served in Constitution on the North Atlantic Station.
 On 8 June 1812, he received orders to Norwich, Connecticut, where he took command of the gunboats located there.

 On 14 March 1813, two days after receiving his commission as a lieutenant, Turner was sent to Sackett's Harbor, New York, located on the shores of Lake Erie.
 There, he took command of Niagara, a brig in Oliver Hazard Perry's squadron.
 However, just before the Battle of Lake Erie, he relinquished command to Captain Jesse D. Elliott and assumed command of Caledonia.
 The little brig played an important role in the battle on 10 September 1813 because, at one point in the action, her two 24-pounder long guns were the only ones in Perry's flotilla capable of returning the distant fire of the three heaviest Royal Navy ships then in the process of pounding Perry's flagship Lawrence.
 For his part in the American victory at Lake Erie, Lt.
 Turner received the praise of Perry, a vote of thanks and a medal from Congress, and a sword from the state of New York.

 In the summer of 1814, Turner succeeded to the command of schooner Scorpion, and he cruised Lakes Erie and Huron in her supporting army operations around Detroit and blockading British forces at the Nottawasaga River and Lake Simcoe.
-In July 1814, Sinclair conducted a hit-and-run raid at St. Mary River, Upper Canada capturing a small merchantman, the Mink.
-After capturing the merchantman in the raid, Arthur Sinclair withdrew back to American lines in Michilimackinac.
+In July 1814, Commodore Arthur Sinclair conducted a hit-and-run raid at St. Mary River, Upper Canada capturing a small merchantman, the Mink.
+After capturing the merchantman in the raid, Sinclair withdrew back to American lines in Michilimackinac.
 In extension of his raid at St. Mary River.
 Sinclair sent Turner with a detachment of seamen alongside regulars under Andrew Holmes to penetrate deeper into enemy territory.
 Turner destroyed buildings, possessions, and burned a schooner.
-Daniel Turner withdrew back to American territory in Michilimackinac reuniting with Arthur Sinclair.
+Daniel Turner withdrew back to American territory in Michilimackinac reuniting with Sinclair.
 On 6 September 1814, Turner and his command were captured by the British when he brought Scorpion alongside the former American schooner Tigress which, unbeknownst to him, had been captured a few days earlier.
 After a period of imprisonment at Fort Mackinac, Lt.
 Turner returned to the United States in exchange for a British prisoner of war.